openmultiplechoice/openmultiplechoice/README.md

 ![](https://github.com/openmultiplechoice/openmultiplechoice/workflows/CI/badge.svg)

-Status: early access alpha
+Status: alpha

-OpenMultipleChoice is an open source web application for multiple choice question ([MCQ](https://en.wikipedia.org/wiki/Multiple_choice)) and flashcard decks.
+OpenMultipleChoice is an **open source web application for multiple choice question ([MCQ](https://en.wikipedia.org/wiki/Multiple_choice)) and flashcard decks**.
+Built for medical students, OMC is for anyone who learns from decks of MCQs and flashcards.

 ![](docs/images/omc-screenshot.png)

-**Please note**: OpenMultipleChoice is currently under active development and does not yet accept pull requests.
+> [!NOTE]
+> Please keep in mind that OpenMultipleChoice is still under active development.

 For news and updates, join the Discord server or watch the repository here on GitHub.